scottcolfer/scottcolfer.github.io/_posts/2018-05-14-public-service.md

 A service helps a user to do something that needs to be done.
 It also helps government achieve policy intent on behalf of its citizens with whom it has a social contract.
 Services are best identified as verbs (visit the UK), rather than nouns (biometric residence permit).

-*The following are not services - they are things that help to build services:*
+**The following are not services - they are things that help to build services:**

 ### Features

 Often the things we work on are just one step in a service.
-These are called features, and examples include:  ● applying for a visa  ● applying for a licence  ● granting or refusing permission.
+These are called features, and examples include:

+- applying for a visa
+- applying for a licence
+- granting or refusing permission.

-Capabilities and activities A capability is having all resources required to carry out a task – such as skilled staff and specialist tools – and also considers capacity and maturity.
-Appointment booking, for example, is a capability that requires:  ● an appointment booking system, which may be a technical capability  ● physical locations or phone support to host the appointments  ● a process for changing or cancelling appointments.
+### Capabilities and activities

+A capability is having all resources required to carry out a task – such as skilled staff and specialist tools – and also considers capacity and maturity.
+Appointment booking, for example, is a capability that requires:

+- an appointment booking system, which may be a technical capability
+- physical locations or phone support to host the appointments
+- a process for changing or cancelling appointments.

-Activities are the things people do in relation to using a service, including:  ● finding out how something works  ● calling people for help  ● applying for something.
+Activities are the things people do in relation to using a service, including:

+- finding out how something works
+- calling people for help
+- applying for something.

+### Technology

-Technology ‘Technology’ means the digital systems, products, tools, hardware and applications we build, maintain and buy.
+‘Technology’ means the digital systems, products, tools, hardware and applications we build, maintain and buy.
 Technology exists to support activities and capabilities – and enables us to deliver faster, clearer, simpler services.

+### Data

-Data  Data means the actual information that’s either generated by or used to carry out activities and services.
+Data means the actual information that’s either generated by or used to carry out activities and services.
 Use descriptive words for data, such as ‘National Insurance number’, and avoid acronyms.

-Guidance: ● Creating a common language to describe services​ by Kate Tarling, Home Office.
+*Adapted from [Creating a common language to describe services](https://hodigital.blog.gov.uk/2016/12/21/creating-a-common-language-to-describe-services/) by Kate Tarling, Home Office.*

+---